 We counsel clients on the advantages of a range of duty preference programs, such as the Generalized System of Preferences, the Caribbean Basin Trade Preference Act, the African Growth and Opportunity Act, the Andean Trade Preference Act, and various free trade agreements to which the U.S. is a signatory.
 We also counsel clients on duty avoidance programs or duty deferral programs such as drawback and in-bond processing.
 We advise clients regarding compliance with requirements on imports administered by the Food and Drug Administration and the U.S. Department of Agriculture.

-Taxation Law, including tax litigation and tax-exempt financing law for multinational companies, non-U.S. corporations having U.S. businesses, pass-through entities, professional associations, and wealthy individuals.
+Taxation Law, including tax-exempt financing law for multinational companies, non-U.S. corporations having U.S. businesses, pass-through entities, professional associations, and wealthy individuals.
 We provide federal domestic and international tax advice to multinational companies and have handled a reverse reorganization acquisition of a Bermuda company, an inversion of a U.S. Company to Bermuda, and the formation of Netherlands, Switzerland, Luxembourg, and Iceland companies to transact business between non-U.S. and U.S. companies.

 Mergers and Acquisitions.
 Members of the practice have served as lead counsel on wide variety of mergers and acquisitions, including cross-border transactions, and on initial and secondary public offerings, entity formation and joint ventures.
 We advise clients on financings and tax, antitrust and regulatory, intellectual property, and development matters.